 The Employment Tribunal reached the decision that the final written warning was not appropriate.
-Despite this, the subsequent dismissal was still fair.
+Despite this, according to the tribunal, it did not quality as an unfair dismissal.
 The Tribunal judged that if the BBC had given an ordinary written warning instead then the disciplinary result would have been much fairer.

 The ruling was then taken to the Employment Appeal Tribunal with two questions:

 - Was the Employment Tribunal right to have ruled that the final written warning was manifestly inappropriate

 - Whether the Employment Tribunal had made an error of law in questioning whether the dismissal would have been fair in the hypothetical situation that only an ordinary warning had been given.